RWS/studio-api-docs/articles/hints_tips/Studio_Styles/StudioStyles.md

 * TextBox
 * TreeView

-## How to use resource styles in your plugin?
+## How to Use Resource Styles in Your Plugin

-First of all you have to import `all the .xaml files you want to use` in your application:
+First, import all `.xaml` files you want to use in your application:

 ~~~xml
 <ResourceDictionary>